 1. Find Nearby Restrooms Along the Way & At Your Destination

 Your first step toward making successful travel plans should begin with proper preparation.
 Where will you be traveling?
-Will you be getting there by a road trip in your car or by bus, or do you plan to book a flight?
+Will you get there by road trip in your car or by bus, or do you plan to book a flight?

-If you travel by plane, you should have easy restroom access at all airports as well as a restroom option aboard your flight.
+If you travel by plane, you should have access to a restroom aboard your flight.
 Consider booking an aisle seat if you know you’ll have to get up and down to use the restroom frequently.

 If you plan to travel by car, you can stay ahead of the game by mapping out your route in advance and marking any rest stops along the way.
-Yes, it may take a bit longer to reach a destination if you have to make frequent stops, but you can simply account for that extra time in your itinerary.
-Plus, it can be fun to stop at new places along the way during your road trip.
-Reframe your travel stops in a positive way by visiting unique roadside tourist attractions, taking pictures, and making new memories.
+Remember, stopping at new places along the way can be fun.
+Reframe your travel stops positively by visiting unique roadside tourist attractions, taking pictures, and making new memories.

 In addition, you can download a few handy apps on your smartphone to help you locate the nearest accessible restrooms.